AshleyT668/Customizable_Load_Balancing_Project/README.md

 #### Observations
-From the experiment, it was noted that majority of the requests were routed to server 2 compared to server 3, showing a significant imbalance which still existed based on the setup, despite the removal of server 1 (Refer to the notebook for more information).
+From the experiment, it was noted that majority of the requests were routed to server 2 compared to server 3, showing a significant imbalance which still existed based on the setup, despite the removal of server 1.

 ---